tclahr/uac/CONTRIBUTING.md

 If you are a user and you find a bug, please submit an [issue](https://github.com/tclahr/uac/issues).
 Please try to provide sufficient information for someone else to reproduce the issue.
 One of the project's [maintainers](MAINTAINERS.md) should respond to your issue soon.

-Please search within our [already reported bugs](https://github.com/tclahr/uac/issues) before raising a new one to make sure you're not raising a duplicate.
+Please search within our [already-reported bugs](https://github.com/tclahr/uac/issues) before raising a new one to make sure you're not raising a duplicate.

 ## Tutorials